cpegram92/causal-inference-phd/README.md

 Published paper reference: Later-Age Neutering Causes Lower Risk Of Early‐Onset Urinary Incontinence Than Early Neutering – A Vetcompass Target Trial Emulation Study.
 Pegram, C., Diaz-Ordaz, K., Brodbelt, D. C., Chang, Y., Hall, J. L., Church, D. B. & O’neill D.G.
 2024.
 PLOS ONE.

+The files "240807_MVD_Competing_Event_Open_Access" and "250618_MVD_Target_Trial_Comp_Ev_Open_Access" provides sample data and R code used to answer the research question:
+"Does the prescription of pimobendan to dogs within 6 months of first grade IV/VI heart murmur cause a difference in (i) time to congestive heart failure (CHF), considering death as a competing event (primary outcome)?"
+The study used Target Trial Emulation and included dogs aged 6 years or older with a bodyweight ≤15 kg, first grade IV/VI heart murmur recorded from January 1st 2016 to December 31st 2018.
+Intention to treat analysis with ‘clone-and-censor’ weighting is used to account for baseline confounding and immortal time bias.
+The artificial censoring is then addressed using inverse probability weighting.
+Covariate balance at the end of the grace period is assessed using standardised mean differences.
+Loss to follow-up beyond the grace period addressed using inverse probability of censoring weighting.
+A weighted non-parametric estimation of the cumulative probabilities and RMTL using the Aalen-Johansen approach.
+Dogs are followed up until artificially censored, CHF, death, loss to follow-up, or end of follow-up period, whichever came first.

+Published paper reference: Pegram, C., Diaz-Ordaz, K., Brodbelt, D.C., Chang, Y., Boswood, A., Wilshaw, J., Reep, C.A.T., Balling, S., Sahota, J., Church, D.B., O’Neill D.G.
+(2025).
+Emulating the EPIC trial using VetCompass primary-care data: causal effects of pimobendan in UK dogs with grade IV/VI heart murmurs.
+PLOS One.